-The KBAC or KBCC, as applicable, shall amend estimated funding in Appendix C-2 or any successor as appropriate if any event occurs that materially affects the cost, feasibility, or benefits of performance of an obligation under this Agreement, including adaptive management pursuant to Section 5.4.1.
+Subject to Section 4.1.2.C., the KBCC, shall amend estimated funding in Appendix C-2 or any successor as appropriate if any event occurs that materially affects the cost, feasibility, or benefits of performance of an obligation under this Agreement, including adaptive management pursuant to Section 5.4.1.
 Any entity identified to receive congressionally appropriated funds identified in Appendix C-2 or this Agreement that does not sign the Agreement, or withdraws from the Agreement subsequent to execution of the Agreement pursuant to the terms authorizing withdrawal, will no longer be eligible to receive any such funds pursuant to this Agreement.
 In such a circumstance, the appropriate Secretary or Agency may choose to reallocate these funds towards another purpose under the Agreement.